- COVID/American Rescue Plan enrollment window runs through August 15, 2021 (no qualifying event necessary).

 North Dakota exchange overview

-North Dakota did not establish its own exchange, so enrollments are completed via HealthCare.gov.
+North Dakota did not establish its own exchange, so enrollments are completed via HealthCare.gov or an approved enhanced direct enrollment entity.
 Three insurers offer plans in North Dakota’s exchange: Medica, Blue Cross Blue Shield of North Dakota (Noridian), and Sanford, with most areas of the state having access to plans from all three insurers (six counties have only two participating insurers).

-Starting in 2020, North Dakota has a reinsurance program.
-As a result, premiums for 2020 (before any subsidies are applied) are lower than they were for 2019, and significantly lower than they would otherwise have been in 2020.
-Premiums are increasing only slightly for 2021, with most of the increase concentrated on Silver plan rates, which is likely to result in larger premium subsidies (details below).
+North Dakota has a reinsurance program that took effect in 2020.
+As a result, premiums for 2020 (before any subsidies are applied) were lower than they were for 2019, and significantly lower than they would otherwise have been in 2020.
+And premiums increased only slightly for 2021, with most of the increase concentrated on Silver plan rates.

 Noridian (Blue Cross Blue Shield of North Dakota) holds the majority of the market share in the North Dakota exchange, with about two-thirds of the state’s enrollees.